alfar0x/alfar-linea/README.md

 ### Config
 There are two main block types: `fixed` and `dynamic`.
-The dynamic config block allows for real-time adjustments, such as changing the maximum ETH gas price if needed.
+The dynamic config block allows for real-time adjustments, such as changing the maximum Linea gas price if needed.
 To get started, copy the `config/block.example.json5` file, rename it as needed, and adjust the following values:
 - `dynamic`:
     - `maxLineaGwei` - the maximum Linea Gwei limit.
 System will check it before each transaction
     - `minEthBalance` - minimum ETH balance on account to work with (generate job/start new block)